wetryingtodorock/getblock-docs/en/rpc-service/bsc/ws/bsc_eth_getTransactionByHash.md

 ---
-title: bsc:eth_getTransactionByHash \[WebSocket\]
+title: eth_getTransactionByHash - Binance Smart Chain
-description: Returns transaction information for the specified transaction hash.
+description: Example code for the eth_getTransactionByHash ws method. Сomplete guide on how to use eth_getTransactionByHash ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters